 Does the model for scoring and aggregated ratings work?
 Why or why not?
 If not, please propose an alternative solution.

 We believe that the model proposed can work, as percentage ratings can be more informative than a single pass or fail indicator across all pages assessed for conformance.
-Our feedback we have on the model:
+Our feedback on the model:

 The use of percentages to help calculate the ratings may result in notably different ratings depending on what is being assessed for conformance (for example a small website with a few images verses a large website with a significant number of images could see a difference in ratings)